O'Higgins and Maule continue to grow hand in hand with technology and innovation

 But the water is missing

-“This area has tremendous potential.
-In the Maule you could do whatever you wanted, there are very few crops and varieties of species that do not occur here.
-The limit is the avocado, citrus and table grapes that reach Curicó, but for all the rest, it is fantastic and there is still a lot to do.
-Olive trees, hazelnuts, vines, traditional crops such as wheat, corn and vegetables.
-There are many valleys, sub-valleys, drawers that allow for high-intensity and high-value agriculture”.
+«This area has tremendous potential.
+In Maule you could do whatever you wanted, there are very few crops and varieties of species that do not grow here.
+The limit is avocado, citrus and table grapes that reach Curicó, but for everything else, it is fantastic and there is much to do.
+Olive trees, hazelnut trees, vines, traditional crops such as wheat, corn and vegetables.
+There are many valleys, sub-valleys, cajones that allow high-intensity, high-value agriculture to be carried out..
 Who speaks with such enthusiasm is Fernando Medina, president of the Maule Farmers Association and owner of a field near Sagrada Familia, northwest of Talca, where he produces blueberries and wine grapes for the Miguel Torres company.

 Getting fruit from the dry land is the great challenge of this macrozone.
 The farmers consulted say that the big brake is the absence of water, which they say is aggravated by the threat of some of the proposed changes to the Water Code.